-Round the last headland lies Coogee.
 Protected from ocean swells by nearby Wedding Cake Island, this beach is a perennial favourite with families and holidaymakers.
-You will love the calm surf, natural rock pools and parkland for picnics and barbecues.
-Head to the Coogee Pavillion for a well earned wood-fired pizza or treat the kids to an ice-cream at one of the plentiful cafes along the promenade.
+You will love the calm surf, natural rock pools and parkland for picnics and BBQs.
+Head to the Coogee Pavillion for a well-earned wood-fired pizza or treat the kids to an ice-cream at one of the plentiful cafes along the promenade.

 For three weeks each spring, the largest annual sculpture exhibition in the world, Sculptures by the Sea, illuminates the Bondi to Tamarama section of the coastal walk.
 Be dazzled by over 100 sculptures on this spectacular outdoor stage.